Medical Disability RetirementUpdated: December 23, 2022

 There are other ways of calculating retirement points for Reserve members, the above is not the only method.
 In any case, Reserve retirement pay does not become effective until the Veteran is 60 years old.

 Medical disability retirement: Twenty years of active service is not required, but you must meet a Physical Evaluation Board to determine whether a medical issue qualifies for medical retirement.
 Not all who qualify have conditions that are permanent; some may qualify for temporary disability (we’ll cover that below).

 There is an important difference between being medically retired and being involuntarily separated from the military because of a medical condition.
 “Retirement” involves retirement pay, the “separation” option does not.
-You may or may not be entitled to separation pay if you are separated, but not retired, because of a medical condition.
-Each situation is handled case-by-case.
+Because of a medical condition, you may or may not be entitled to separation pay if you are separated, but not retired.
+Each situation is handled case by case.

-Keep that in mind when reading how to qualify for a medical retirement below.
+Keep that in mind when reading below how to qualify for medical retirement.
 Service members who go before the Physical Evaluation Board are not guaranteed a “retirement” classification.
-Depending on the nature of your condition you may be separated without the same benefits as a medically retired service member.
+Depending on the nature of your condition, you may be separated without the same benefits as a medically retired service member.

 The evaluation board is charged with deciding whether a service member’s condition allows them to remain on active duty, be medically retired, or separated.
 The following conditions may apply depending on circumstances:

 - Those with fewer than 20 years of active service and who have been awarded a disability rating of 30% (or higher) technically qualify for medical retirement.

 - Those with a disability rating below 30% may experience medical separation instead of retirement.

 - Those with 20 or more years of active service will be recommended for retirement regardless of the disability rating.